Skip to content ↓

 School equipment needed from home:

 Children may continue to bring a WM bookbag to school (not rucksacks).
 Please remember, children should not be bringing pencil cases, toys, cards etc to school.
 Please ensure children have an outdoor coat and wellies in school at all times.
-Children will also need a fruit/veg snack for Monday-Thursday break time and a small treat (e.g. 2 finger kit kat or cup cake) for Friday break time.
+Children will also need a fruit/veg snack for Monday-Thursday break time and one small treat (e.g. 2 finger kit kat or cup cake) for Friday break time.
 They will also need a named drink bottle for water each day.

 Tapestry: